vpkgs/slog/README.md

-A Logging library for Vlang, can use Easily.
+A Simple Logging library for Vlang, can use easily.

 - [Usage](#usage)
 - [Motivation](#motivation)